-So if these sound like you …
+If these sound like you …

-- I struggle with anxiety or depression
+- I struggle with anxiety, depression or post traumatic stress

 - I feel like the joy, love, and other positive emotions have been sucked from my life